 Essential Detail: Expect an iPhone 8 release date in September 2017

 You can count on an iPhone 8 release date in 2017, and in all likelihood one that takes place in September 2017.
-There is a small chance Apple may delay the release slightly, which we’ll cover as well.
+There is a small chance Apple may delay the release slightly.

 Apple releases new iPhones in the fall, and for the last four years, every major iPhone announcement and release took place in September.
 This timing is further cemented by the annual upgrade program that allows participants to upgrade to the new iPhone every year.

 Count on an Apple event in early September, with September 5th and 6th or September 12th and 13th as the most likely options, based on past actions.

 The iPhone 8 release date will likely be on a Friday in mid to late September.
 This allows time for Apple to take iPhone 8 pre-orders after the event and coordinate shipping to buyers and to Apple stores for the release date.

 There is a chance that Apple will push the iPhone 8 release date to later in the year.
 We see this happen with major updates to products and when Apple is still refining the experience.
 This happened with the iPad Pro, Mac Pro, AirPods and other devices.

 The latest rumors suggest the iPhone 8 release date will arrive in September.
 This comes from DigiTimes and matches up with reports from Ming-Chi Kou.
 Kou warns that it may be tougher than usual to get the new iPhone on day one.
 A Barclays’ report backs up the September iPhone 8 release date with limited stock.

 Essential Detail: Larger OLED Display, possibly edge-to-edge

 The new iPhone 8 display is the most exciting aspect of the new iPhone.
 We continue to hear that Apple will use a flexible OLED display in one of the new iPhones.
 We may see several models this fall, and it is likely the iPhone 8 flagship that will come with new technology.